In most cases, your health care provider can diagnose pink eye by asking about your recent health history and symptoms and examining your eyes.

 Please, try again in a couple of minutes

 Lifestyle and home remedies

-To help you cope with the signs and symptoms of pink eye until it goes away, try to:
+To help you cope with the symptoms of pink eye until it goes away, try to:

 Preparing for your appointment